The short answer

 - Avoid: human shampoo (wrong pH), heavily fragranced dog shampoo, tearless puppy shampoo (often too gentle for Frenchies)

 Critical: dry thoroughly.
-Do NOT use a hot dryer near the face — brachycephalic breeds can't handle heat near the airway.
+Do NOT use a hot dryer near the face.
+Brachycephalic breeds cannot handle heat near the airway.
 Towel dry, then air dry in a warm room with a fan or use a low-heat setting.
-Pay extra attention to drying inside facial folds, tail pocket, and ear canals — damp = infection.
+Pay extra attention to drying inside facial folds, tail pocket, and ear canals.
+Damp equals infection.

 Why does my French Bulldog smell yeasty?

-Yeasty smell almost always indicates Malassezia (yeast) overgrowth — and it usually appears in multiple body areas simultaneously because Frenchies are systemically predisposed to yeast issues.
+Yeasty smell almost always means Malassezia (yeast) overgrowth.
+It usually shows up in many body areas at once because Frenchies are predisposed to yeast issues across the body.

 Common Frenchie yeast sites:

-- Ears (most common — head shaking + dark waxy discharge)
+- Ears (most common, head shaking plus dark waxy discharge)

 - Tail pocket

-Yeast thrives in warm, moist, sugar-rich environments — high-carb kibbles feed yeast overgrowth.
-Calgary chinook humidity swings exacerbate yeast issues.
+Yeast thrives in warm, moist, sugar-rich environments.
+High-carb kibbles feed yeast overgrowth.
+Calgary chinook humidity swings make yeast issues worse.

-Treatment: address all affected areas simultaneously (single-area treatment fails because yeast spreads), medicated chlorhexidine + ketoconazole wipes/shampoo, address underlying allergy if present (Apoquel, Cytopoint), consider lower-carb prescription diet, weekly ear cleaning, between-toe paw drying after every walk.
+Treatment: address all affected areas at once (single-area treatment fails because yeast spreads), medicated chlorhexidine plus ketoconazole wipes or shampoo, address underlying allergy if present (Apoquel, Cytopoint), consider lower-carb prescription diet, weekly ear cleaning, between-toe paw drying after every walk.

-Calgary chronic yeast cost: $150–$400 per vet visit + ongoing medications.
-Most Frenchies with chronic yeast also have underlying atopic dermatitis — see our French Bulldog health issues guide.
+Calgary chronic yeast cost: $150 to $400 per vet visit plus ongoing medications.
+Most Frenchies with chronic yeast also have underlying atopic dermatitis.
+See our French Bulldog health issues guide.

 Do French Bulldogs need professional grooming?

-Less than long-coated breeds, but yes for full grooming every 4–8 weeks.
-Calgary professional Frenchie groom: $50–$100.
+Less than long-coated breeds, but yes for full grooming every 4 to 8 weeks.
+Calgary professional Frenchie groom: $50 to $100.
 Most Calgary owners DIY between professional appointments: weekly nail trim or Dremel filing, daily fold cleaning, weekly ear cleaning, occasional bath.

 Choose a groomer with brachycephalic breed experience.
-Calgary boutique options: Suburban Dog, Bow Wow Groomers, Diggity Dog.
-Mobile grooming ($90–$130/visit) often safer for anxious or older Frenchies.
+Mobile grooming ($90 to $130 per visit) is often safer for anxious or older Frenchies.

 Avoid groomers who use:

-- Cage dryers (overheating + BOAS crisis risk)
+- Cage dryers (overheating plus BOAS crisis risk)

 - High-heat blow drying near face